hitvisc/hitvisc/TUTORIAL-en.md

 ## Editing and deleting projects

 A previously created saved project can be edited and/or deleted.
 To do this, select "Edit project" or "Delete project" in the system interface, in the main window of the project list, on the corresponding project card.
-The functionality of editing a project is similar to the functionality of creating a project – using the same Assistant and going through the same steps, but with the fields filled in earlier.
+Editing is only available for projects that belong to this user and have the status "ready".
+You can edit the name, type of use and description.
+The functionality of editing a project is similar to the functionality of creating a project in Step 1 with previously filled in fields.

 ![image](https://github.com/user-attachments/assets/9f1c7cde-c62d-432b-9a11-0397c54e6aa0)